EON: A practical energy-preserving rough diffuse BRDF: Energy-Preserving Oren--Nayar Model (EON)

 \begin{eon}

-The FON model still suffers from significant energy loss, due to modelling only a low number of scattering events between microfacets.
-We introduce here the energy-preserving Oren--Nayar model (or EON for short) which fixes this issue by following the ``energy compensation'' approach of Kulla and Conty \shortcite{Kulla17} for microfacet conductor models, where the missing energy due to multiple scattering is added back via a compensation term designed to be reciprocal.

-In the EON model we formulate the total BRDF as the sum of the FON model BRDF of Equation~\ref{FON_vector_form} and a term representing scattering orders not captured by the FON model:
+The FON model still suffers from significant energy loss due to modeling only a low number of scattering events between microfacets.
+We introduce the \emph{energy-preserving Oren--Nayar} model (or EON for short) that fixes this issue by following the energy compensation approach of \citet{Kulla17} for microfacet conductor models, where the missing energy due to multiple scattering is added back via a compensation term designed to be reciprocal.
+In the EON model, we formulate the total BRDF as the sum of the FON model BRDF of Equation~\ref{FON_vector_form} and a term representing scattering orders not captured by the FON model: